 // Light Aircraft Pilots Licence - LAPL(A)

-If you're looking to fly an aircraft outside of the microlight category, the LAPL(A) is the affordable step into light aircraft.
-This 30 hour course can be upgraded to the full PPL(A).
-You can add additional ratings to the PPL, such as night, multi-engine & instrument flying and eventually the licence can evolve into a Commercial Pilots Licence.
+If you're looking to fly an aircraft outside of the microlight category, the LAPL(A) is an affordable step into light aircraft.
+You can also add additional ratings to the LAPL(A), such as night rating, complex and multi-engine.
+This 30 hour course can also be upgraded to the full PPL(A) later on in your flying career, and eventually the licence can evolve into a Commercial Pilots Licence.

 The LAPL requires a minimum of 30 hours flying time – 10 of which are solo.
 You’ll take a skills test which will examine your general handling and navigation skills.